DawsonBodenhamer/AdorableHamsterPets-Public/README.md

 <details>
 <summary>Click to expand.</summary>

 Uses Fzzy Config for configuration.
 If you have Mod Menu, click the button.
-If not, venture into the `config/adorablehamsterpets` folder and edit `config.toml` by hand like some kind of digital caveman.
-Tweak spawn rates, cooldowns, sleep behaviors, maybe disable the throwing if you have a shred of empathy left.
+If not, venture into the `config/adorablehamsterpets` folder and edit `main.toml` by hand like some kind of digital caveman.
+The config includes extensive options to control exactly where hamsters and wild plants spawn, using biome IDs and tags for wide compatibility with other world gen mods.

+You can also fine-tune nearly every feature down to the smallest detail.
+Adjust hamster health, melee damage, and taming difficulty.
+Control the velocity, damage, and cooldown of the Hamster Yeet.
+Decide exactly which items your hamsters consider valuable enough to steal, and set the duration and chase distances for the heist.
+Tweak the duration and potency of every stat in the Green Bean buff.
+Adjust the regrowth speed of sunflowers, the rarity of wild bushes, and even the nutritional value of cheese.
+Or just turn off the features you don't like entirely.
 Defaults are probably fine.
 Probably.
-The config screen has been reorganized for your viewing pleasure (or confusion).
 </details>